 This indicator always moves between zero and hundred.
-Generally reading above 80 is considered to be overbought zone and reading below 20 is considered to be oversold zone.
+Generally reading above 80 is considered to be an overbought zone and reading below 20 is considered to be an oversold zone.

 - One should book profit in buy side positions and should avoid new buy side positions in an overbought zone.

 - One should book profit in sell side positions and should avoid new sell side positions in an oversold zone.